NuDAQ/Hi-Lo-Gated-CNN-Trigger/README.md

 < 17 µs and a design goal of ≤ 1 trigger per 20 µs, the 12-slot depth absorbs
 Poisson bursts with ≈ 2σ headroom before blanking engages.

+With a 50 kHz typical L0 rate, a 50 μs monitor window contains λ = 2.5 triggers on average.
+A 2σ Poisson burst corresponds to about 6 triggers per window.
+Since the CNN can drain approximately 3 chunks per 50 μs for a 17 μs inference latency, such a burst increases the queue occupancy by only about 3 slots.
+Therefore, a 12-slot circular queue provides sufficient headroom for ≈2σ Poisson bursts and can also tolerate a single blanking-threshold window of 10 triggers, provided the queue is not already heavily backlogged.

 **Rate-based L0 blanking**: A fixed-window rate monitor (50 µs, `WINDOW_CYCLES` CLK_ADC cycles) counts *all* raw L0 pulses, including those that arrive while blanking is already active.  `WINDOW_CYCLES` is derived at elaboration time from